kachunwu/kachunwu/README.md

 ## Useful tools I developed
 [hk-school-contact](https://github.com/kachunwu/hk-school-contact): a Python-based web scraper that helps me scrap the school information from Education Bureau of HKSAR
+(This is a skill-test project rather than.
+A more accurate official data would be from [data.gov.hk](https://data.gov.hk))

 ## Neuroscience Projects
 [eeg_preprocessing_pipeline](https://github.com/kachunwu/eeg_preprocessing_pipeline): my preprocessing pipeline for my MPhil thesis